Claude 2: Anthropic’s Alternative to GPT-4

 100K Token Context

 Claude 2 accepts up to 100,000 tokens of input — approximately 75,000 words or 200 pages of text.
-Standard GPT-4 had 8K at launch; GPT-4-32K came later with 32K, and the turbo 128K version would arrive later in 2023.
+Four practical implications:

-- Summarise long documents without splitting.
+- Summarise long documents directly.

 Constitutional AI